dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 ### 🔗 OpenVINO Intermediate Representation
 {{< figure_resizing src="openvino_logo.png">}}

-OpenVINO is a toolkit to facilitate optimization of DL models to be run on Intel hardware.
+OpenVINO is a toolkit to facilitate the optimization of DL models to be run on Intel hardware.
-The toolkit enables a model to be optimized once and deployed on any supported Intel hardware including CPU, GPU, VPU and FPGAs.
+The toolkit enables a model to be optimized once and deployed on any supported Intel hardware including CPU, GPU, VPU, and FPGAs.

 To optimize performance, the model needs to be converted into a form known as the OpenVINO Intermediate Representation (IR).
 This consist of a `.xml` and `.bin` file.